3dcitydb/texture-atlas-creator/resource/license/README.txt

-Texture Atlas API v0.5
+3D City Database Texture Atlas Creator v1.0

-  This library makes one or more atlases from textures.
-  This library is free software and comes WITHOUT ANY WARRANTY.
+  This program is free software and comes WITHOUT ANY WARRANTY.
-  See the file LICENSE for more details.
+  See the DISCLAIMER at the end of this document for more details.

 0. Index
 --------